-Antje Illner originally undertook a three-year goldsmithing apprenticeship before studying Jewellery Design at the Fachhochschule für Gestaltung in Schwäbisch Gmünd in Germany.
-She subsequently moved to England, graduating from the Royal College of Art in 1994.
+Antje undertook a three-year goldsmith apprenticeship before studying Jewellery Design at the Fachhochschule für Gestaltung in Schwäbisch Gmünd in Germany.
+She subsequently moved to England, graduating in Jewellery & Metal from the Royal College of Art in 1994.

-As well as working as a professional jewellery designer and design consultant Illner has worked continuously in higher education since 1995, fulfilling her dual ambitions of designing and teaching.
-She spent four years at the University of Plymouth in 3D Design: Designer Maker option.
-Since 1999, she has been a senior lecturer at the University of Hertfordshire, and in 2010 she became the Programme Leader for Contemporary Applied Art.
-She joined the RCA in 1996 as a visiting lecturer and became a tutor in jewellery in 1998, with responsibility for the course elective ‘Designing for Industry’, which offers students the opportunity to design and gain an insight into related creative industries.
+She taught for four years at the University of Plymouth in 3D Design.
+Since 1999, Antje has been a senior lecturer at the University of Hertfordshire; in 2010 she became the Programme Leader for Contemporary Applied Art.
+Antje joined the Royal College of Art in 1996 as a visiting lecturer and became a tutor in Jewellery in 1998.
+Antje is responsible for the programme elective Designing for Industry‚ which offers students the opportunity to design and gain an insight into related creative industries.

-Illner is conducting a funded research project, which aims to explore ways in which molten glass can be fused with sterling silver, to create wearable pieces of jewellery.
+Antje is conducting a funded research project, which aims to explore ways in which molten glass can be fused with sterling silver, to create wearable pieces of jewellery.
 Using the magnification property of clear glass to highlight intrinsic pattern on the metal and experimenting with different form and pattern creating techniques, like rapid prototyping and photo etching to hold and attach the glass to the metal.